-As the country enters the production phase, the capacity of the International Tax Unit should be boosted by, among others, increase the number of staff beyond the current eleven.
-This is because from the onset, commercial
+As the country enters the production the phase. capacity of International Tax Unit should be boosted by, among others, increase the number of staff beyond the

-- oil production is expected to create more demands and to build pressure on the unit since its work is not restricted to the petroleum sector alone. - Establish a specialised Transfer Pricing Unit dedicated to the oil and gas sector.
-This may be independently set up or can exist within the current international tax unit.
+- current eleven.
+This is because from the onset, commercial oil production is expected to create more demands and to build pressure on the unit since its work is not restricted to the petroleum sector alone. - Establish specialised Transfer a Pricing Unit dedicated to the oil and gas sector.
+This may be independently set up or can exist within the international current tax unit.
 Whichever way it is set up, the unit would be responsible for ensuring that multinational oil companies comply with transfer pricing rules and regulations at all stages of the petroleum value chain.

-Offi ce of the Auditor General
+Office of the Auditor General